 The St. Gallen deep geothermal project was conducted in the North Alpine Foreland Basin a few kilometers west of the city of St. Gallen (Fig. 2).
 The plan was to drill into the fractured damage zone within the St. Gallen Fault Zone (SFZ), a 20 km long fault system consisting of several steeply dipping normal and subsidiary apparent reverse faults striking NNE-SSW (Heuberger et al., 2016).
 The target formation was chosen to be the Malm carbonate layer (Upper Jurassic, top of the Mesozoic sediments at this site) located in the damage zone of two normal faults of the SFZ at a depth of about 4 km.
-The formation was expected to be sufficiently permeable to circulate water at rate of at least $501\,\mathrm{s}^{-1}$ (e.g., Hirschberg et al., 2015) per 200 m of drawdown in the well (\sim 2 MPa; T. Bloch, pers. comm., 7 September 2019) without requiring permeability enhancement by EGS-type hydraulic stimulation.
-The choice of the reservoir was motivated by the fact that, at different sites in southeastern Germany, multiple hydrothermal systems are currently running successfully in similar geological conditions (Wolfgramm et al., 2015).
-A 3-D seismic survey carried out between 2009 and 2010 revealed that the SFZ tapers off in the crystalline basement, probably bounding a permo-carboniferous trough (PCT) below the Mesozoic sediments (Heuberger et al., 2016).
-The PCT is poorly defined in the seismic survey, since strong reflections from the sediments above prevented a detailed interpretation of the deeper horizons (Heuberger et al., 2016).
+The formation was expected to be sufficiently permeable to circulate water at rate of at least $50 L s^{-1}$ (e.g., Hirschberg et al., 2015) per 200 m of drawdown in the well ($\sim 2 \text{ MPa}$; Thomas Bloch, personal communication, 7 September 2019) without requiring permeability enhancement by EGS-type hydraulic stimulation.
+Although the St. Gallen deep geothermal project has been considered an EGS in some studies (e.g., Breede et al., 2013), we here clearly classify it as a hydrothermal project, since no hydraulic stimulation for the targeted shearing of fractures (hydro-shearing) was performed adjacent to the injection well (see below).
+The choice of the reservoir was motivated by the fact that at different sites in southeastern Germany, multiple hydrothermal systems are currently running successfully in similar geological condi-